Safe for the Road

 Before moving off, check all caravan road lighting functions are working.

-Ideally, for stability, the noseweight should be about seven per cent of the actual laden weight of the caravan.
+NOSEWEIGHT Ideally, for stability, the noseweight should be between five and seven per cent of the actual laden weight of the caravan.
 But the noseweight must also not exceed the car towball limit or the caravan hitch limit, so use the lowest limit which will probably be the car towball limit.
 If the lowest figure is less than five per cent of the caravan’s weight this could compromise stability, so reconsider your choice of towcar.

 The caravan noseweight can be adjusted by the amount of equipment stored to the front or rear of the axle.
 Avoid counteracting a heavy noseweight with weights at the extreme rear of the caravan as this will have a detrimental effect on stability.
-Noseweight can be checked with a purpose built noseweight gauge (preferably complying with BS7961) or by using bathroom scales.
+Noseweight can be checked with a purpose built noseweight gauge (preferably complying with BS7961) or by using bathroom scales as shown here.

 The law says you must have mirrors to provide an adequate view to the rear and along both sides of your trailer.
 If your caravan obscures the view from your rear view mirror, or your caravan is wider than your car, you will need additional external towing mirrors.
 These should not project more than 200mm (250mm if your towing mirrors are E-marked to the latest standard) beyond your unit’s widest points.